To live your best life, you must learn time and energy management.

-- What can I take off my plate (partially or completely)?
+- What can I take off my plate (partially or entirely)?

 ENERGY MANAGEMENT: HOW YOU USE AND RECHARGE YOUR ENERGY IMPACTS THE QUALITY OF YOUR LIFE

 Next up is energy.
 And any mom already knows how precious your energy is once you have kids.
-Energy is very important in EVERYTHING we do, including parenting.
+Energy is vital in EVERYTHING we do, including parenting.

-Another thing to consider is what type of energy are you bringing to the table are you happy, cranky, sad, mad, stress, positive, negative, etc. I learned very quickly that with my girls I may never get a full nights rest and that when I am eating poorly it seems to make me feel worse.
-For me, I try to keep my energy levels up by staying hydrated, eating clean 80/20 ish, exercising and, most importantly, caffeine!!
+Additionally, consider what type of energy you are bringing to the table: are you happy, cranky, sad, mad, stress, positive, negative, etc. For example, I learned very quickly that with my girls, I may never get a full nights rest and that when I am eating poorly, it seems to make me feel worse.
+So, for me, I try to keep my energy levels up by staying hydrated, eating clean 80/20 ish, exercising and, most importantly, caffeine!!

 For the times that the energy I am bringing to the table is not so positive, I figure out what I can do to change that.
-Some things that work for me are: closing my eyes or meditating for 5 minutes, diffusing essential oils, putting on some music, dancing or reading or listening to something inspirational.
+For instance, some things that work for me are: closing my eyes or meditating for 5 minutes, diffusing essential oils, putting on some music, dancing or reading or listening to something inspirational.

 - How do I feel in general?

-- What feelings do I want to feel on a daily basis?
+- What feelings do I want to feel daily?

 - What can I do to feel the way I want to feel?